openstack-archive/infra-manual/doc/source/developers.rst

 is ready to be merged, he or she should leave a +1 vote in the "Approved" category.
 You may do so by clicking the "Review" button again, with or without changing your code review vote and optionally leaving a comment.
-When a +1 Approved review is received, Jenkins will run tests on the change, and if they pass, it will be merged.
+When a +1 Approved review is received, Zuul will run tests on the change, and if they pass, it will be merged.

 A green checkmark indicates that the review has met the requirement